neochief/geppetto/README.md

 - `text`: text string that will be used as message.
 - `include`: array of path names to a files that will used as part of message.
 If the `text` is passed, the result of include is added after.
 - `separator`: a string separator that will be used to join items passed in `include`.
-By default, the separator is "\n\n";
+By default, the separator is "\n\n".
+Don't specify when using `editInPlace` or `includesAsFiles`.
+- `editInPlace`: will treat each passed include as a basis for modification according to the prompt.
+Will save the results in the same files.
+Don't use `includesAsFiles` and any of the output options with this mode.
-- `asFiles`: if true, each include will be wrapped in a special template that also includes the file name and the file path.
+- `includesAsFiles`: if true, each include will be wrapped in a special template that also includes the file name and the file path.
 This is useful when the exact files are important for the context.
 It's useful with conjunction with `outputAsFiles` option.
 - `role`: the default role that will be used for send all the messages (can be overridden in the message sub-files).
 This options specifies the type of the message (see `messages` in [API reference](https://platform.openai.com/docs/api-reference/chat)).
 Typically, a conversation is formatted with a `system` message first, followed by alternating `user` and `assistant` messages.
 Available values:
   - `user` (default): your prompt
   - `assistant`: LLM's reply